The City and County of Bristol Bowling Association

 1983.
 Portishead R.B.L.
 B.C. joined the association.

-Hughie Crosbie of B.C. denoted a trophy for loosing semi final club in Interclub Championship.
-[4th place]
+Hughie M. Crosbie of Bristol Aerospace B.C. denoted a trophy for loosing semi final club in Interclub Championship.
+[4th place].

 Mike Duke of Fry's B.C. was President.